smlindauer/open-model-manager-resources/addons/README.md

 ```

 ## Model Containerization
-Since SAS Viya 15.3, we start supporting model containerization for Python and R models.
+With the release of SAS Model Manager 15.3 on SAS Viya 3.5, Model containerization for Python and R models is supported.
-Two more things to be done before user is able to publish Python or R model to model container image.
+Two additional taks must be done before a user is able to publish Python or R models to a model container image.

 ### Create Publishing Destinations
-Three Python scripts can help users to create new destinations for types of cas, aws, and privateDocker.
+You can use these Python scripts to create new publishing destinations for types of CAS, Amazon Web Services (AWS), and Private Docker.

-<b>Make sure that you have Python3 with requests package installed in the machine where you are going to run the scripts</b>
+<b>Make sure that you have Python 3 with the requests package installed in the machine where you are going to run the scripts.</b>

-To install Python 3 in the machine:
+Here is an example of using yum to install Python 3 on a machine:
 ```
 sudo yum install -y python3
 sudo pip3 install requests
 ```

-<b>Make sure that you modify the SAS account, AWS access key information, or private docker information in the script before execution. </b>
+<b>Make sure that you modify the host URL (viya_host and port), SAS account, AWS access key information, or private docker information in the script before you run them. </b>

-If Python 3 executable filename is 'python3', please the update the commands below to use 'python3' instead of 'python'.
+If Python 3 executable file name is 'python3', then update the following commands to use 'python3', instead of 'python'.

 ```
 python create_cas_destination.py